alfiankan/go-cqrs-blog/README.md

 <img width="589" alt="Screenshot 2023-01-18 at 21 30 23" src="https://user-images.githubusercontent.com/40946917/213205778-a052af4b-13a6-4e58-a815-d3ecbce15661.png">

-The application adopts a clean architectural design with some modifications and CQRS (Command and Query Responsibility Segregation) to address search and query filtering of readable and good data by using elasticsearch.
+This application adopts a clean architectural design with some modifications and CQRS (Command and Query Responsibility Segregation) to address search and query filtering of readable and good data by using elasticsearch.
 Query results will also be cached for faster request response.

 Domains are foldered, for example article domain :
 ```bash